Thurnauer School of Music

 Ages: 12+ Years Old

 This ensemble provides a chamber music experience for advanced saxophone students through repertoire ranging from jazz to classical, pop, and beyond.
 Students gain experience with improvisation, composition, stylistic interpretation, and ensemble playing.
-By audition.
+We welcome youth students who are taking private saxophone lessons within Thurnauer School of Music or outside the Music School.
+If interested in joining or new to Coltrane Saxophone Ensemble, contact Robyn Searles at rsearles@jccotp.org to meet with our Saxophone chair prior to registering.

 Cello Choir